Head Coach: Dave Mallas

 Team Manager: Joe Hernandez

-A local product, Joe Hernandez enters his fifth season as team manager for the Monarchs’ baseball program.
+A local product, Joe Hernandez enters his 6th season as team manager for the Monarchs’ baseball program.
 Hernandez came to LAVC from Birmingham High School after earning his diploma in 2002.
-After taking a basketball class (where he met former Athletic Director Dee Stark), he was hired and fell in love with Valley’s Athletic and Kinesiology Department.
+After taking a basketball class (where he met former Athletic Director Dee Stark), he was hired and fell in love with Valley’s Athletic and Physical Education as its known now Kinesiology Department.

-During Hernandez LAVC baseball journey, he got off to an explosive start, helping the team score a conference title (2010) and later a playoff berth (2012).
+During Hernandez LAVC baseball journey, he got off to an explosive start, helping the team score a 1st conference title (2010), and later a playoff berth (2012).
+His Overall Record in college level is 76-106-2.
+Joe Hernandez helps Coach Mallas with student athletes to 4 year level, to continue their academics and baseball careers.

-Hernandez lives in Northridge where he enjoys spending time off with family and friends.
+Joe Hernandez lives in Northridge where he enjoys spending time off with family and friends. he enjoys watching sports and other live events.